qyang-nj/llios/build_ios_app/docs/MixedModuleCompiling.md

 ```

 ### Objc uses Swift
 For this scenario, we need to deal with Swift module first.
 In Swift code, we annotate the classes or methods with `@objc`.
-For the obvious reason, the Swift-only features, e.g. struct, tuple, generic, cannot be used in Objc.
+The Swift-only features, e.g. struct, tuple, generic, cannot be used in Objc.
 ``` swift
 // MySwiftModule.swift
 @objc public class MySwiftMoulde : NSObject {}